hazelgrove/phi/1-labeled-tuples/1-labeled-tuples.md

 Files to Edit: CursorInfo.re

 * A label must be followed by a valid type and comma operator, not another label.
 For example, `.label1 .label2 ty` produces an error.
     * Error Cursor appears on `.label2`
     * Expecting a Type Got a Label

 * A label cannot exist by itself; it is given meaning by having a type follow it.
 For example, `.label1 ` by itself produces an error.
     * Error Cursor appears on `.label1`
     * Message: Expecting a Type Got a Label

 * Elements in the tuples need to be separated by commas, if they are not then this produces an error.
 For example, `.label1 ty .label2` produces an error.
     * Error cursor appears on space operator
     * Message: Expecting ?
 Got an Unexpected Label

 * Duplicate labels within a tuple are not valid, so they produce an error.
 The error will appear on the subsequent duplicate uses, not on the type as a whole.
 FOr example, the type `.label1 Num, .label1 Num, .label2 Num, .label1 Bool` will have errors on the second use of `.label1 Num` and `.label1 Bool`
     * Error Cursor appears on second and third use of `.label1`<br/>
- * Expecting a Unique Label Got a Duplicate Label
+    * Message: Expecting a Unique Label Got a Duplicate Label

 # Expressions
 <!-- TODO: add `.label` as a new expression form -->